Tydings–McDuffie Act: History

 An attempt to set a final date for Philippine independence was first manifested in the Hare-Hawes-Cutting Act of 1933.
 Though Congress passed it, overriding President Hoover's veto, it failed to create a concrete timeline for independence.
-Requiring the consent of the Philippine Senate for it to be implemented, the bill failed after the then-President of the Senate Manuel L. Quezon convinced it to reject the bill because of the act's provision that would have allowed for the U.S. to station military bases in the islands permanently.
+Requiring the consent of the Philippine Senate for it to be implemented, the bill failed after the then-President of the Senate Manuel L. Quezon convinced his fellow senators to reject the bill because of the act's provision that would have allowed for the U.S. to station military bases in the islands permanently.
 Thus, it was necessary for Congress to draft a new bill to address these complaints and finally establish a timeline for the colony's independence.

 In 1934, Quezon headed a "Philippine Independence mission" to Washington, D.C.
 It lobbied Congress and secured the act's passage.

 In 1935, under the provisions of the act, the 1935 Constitution of the Philippines was drafted and became law, establishing the Commonwealth of the Philippines with an elected executive, the president of the Philippines.
 The Commonwealth was to be a transitional government lasting for a period of ten years, with independence to be granted on July 4, 1946.

 Accordingly, President Harry S. Truman issued Proclamation 2695 of July 4, 1946, officially recognizing the independence of the Philippines.

-Immigration
+Immigration quota

 The immigration quota under the act was low, and immigration continued at levels much higher than the legal quota.
 This was due to the strength of agricultural lobbies, such as the Hawaiian sugar planters, which were able to successfully lobby the federal government to allow more male Filipino agricultural workers provided that they demonstrated a need.
 This further increased the Filipino population in Hawaii which had at one point been 25% of agricultural workers on the islands.

 The act also led to the Filipino Repatriation Act.

 This act extended the Asian-exclusion policy of the Immigration Act of 1924 to the soon-to-be-former territory.
 This policy hampered the domestic lives of many Filipinos within the US because any Filipino who wished to go to the Philippines and then return to the United States would be subject to the restrictions on Asian immigration to America and would likely never be allowed to return.

 In 1946, the US decreased the tight restrictions of the Tydings–McDuffie Act with the Luce–Celler Act of 1946, which increased the quota of Filipino immigrants to 100 per year and gave Filipinos the right to become naturalized American citizens.
 Filipinos would have been barred from immigrating to the U.S. without the Act.
 Two days later, on July 4, 1946, the Philippines became independent with the signing of the Treaty of Manila.